broxus/octusbridge-solana-docs/MVP/relays_round_loading.md

 ## Algorithm

-1. `Everscale` `Staking` sends new round relays to `Ever event config`.
+1. `Everscale` `Staking` sends new round relays to `Everscale event configuration`.
-2. `Ever event config` deploys new `Ever event` with payload containing new round relays.
+2. `Everscale event configuration` deploys new `Everscale event` with payload containing new round relays.
 3. Relays confirm this event.
-4. One of relays create new round relays proposal via `Solana` `Round loader` program.
+4. Special script creates new round relays proposal via `Solana` `Round loader` program.
 5. `Round loader` program creates PDA, containing proposal data.
 6. Relays are voting for it using `Round loader` program and proposal address.
 7. If voting is completed, `Round loader` stores in PDA new round relays info.